What Is COVID-19?

-The coronavirus strain (later named SARS-CoV-2) that was identified in late 2019 in Wuhan, China, has been one of the deadliest killers worldwide till date.
+The coronavirus strain (later named SARS-CoV-2), identified in late 2019 in Wuhan, China, has been one of the deadliest killers worldwide to date.
 It has been spreading limitlessly with no barriers to all ages and populations.
-It was not predicted to be a crisis initially when news came from the affected nations but it has proven to cross all the barriers and now the world is getting ready to face a few waves of coronavirus.
+It was not predicted to be a crisis initially when news came from the affected nations but it has proven to cross all the barriers.
 It has been found to spread through the nasopharyngeal secretions of the affected population.
-It is also known to severely affect the elderly and the immunocompromised population.
-It was initially considered as news of the foreign nations, but today it has developed into a disease next door.
+It is also known to affect the elderly and the immunocompromised population severely.
+It was initially considered news of the foreign nations, but today it has developed into a disease next door.
 It even left the whole world scared and locked up continuously for months.
 After several episodes of lockdown, countries like China are now being affected by a fourth wave.
 The mutations in the virus are leaving the medical and pharmaceutical industry clueless.
 There was a time when no medications and vaccines were available to curb COVID-19.
 This created a lot of tension and anxiety, in addition to the spread of the disease and our loved ones being affected by it.
 Now that the medical world has come out with different types of vaccines after strenuous effort, the scare has substantially reduced, but the anxiety is still there.
 The reason is very obvious.
-The isolation, process of testing, hospitalization, dear ones getting affected, a thought of losing our dear ones to this deadly disease or a past incident where we lost a close one are all affecting the mental peace all over again.
+The isolation, process of testing, hospitalization, dear ones getting affected, the thought of losing our dear ones to this deadly disease or a past incident where we lost a close one all affect the mental peace all over again.
 Mental health is foremost important to deal with the outcomes of this disease.

 Depression is one of the complicated forms of our emotions, and it is very common and unnoticed.
 It is known as the common cold of emotional disorders, and it is defined as a feeling of severe despondency and dejection.
 Everyone at some part of our lives undergoes depression, some might go through severe forms of depression, and some might go through simple and easily recoverable depression.
 Depression can present in different forms, such as recurrent depressive disorder and bipolar disorder.
 The severity can be classified as mild, moderate, and severe.
 But, bipolar disorder patients express both manic and depressive episodes.